 </ModOps>

-The next tags are the tags that will define the specialist the most.
-Those tags will add production boosts, replace inputs, will define to which buildings the specialist will have effect to, ect.
+The next properties are the properties that will define the specialist the most.
+Those properties will add production boosts, replace inputs, will define to which buildings the specialist will have effect to, ect.
 We will go over a lot of them but not all.
-If you want to know what all the tags do check the main assets.xml and where it is used and compare what is does with the corresponding specialist.
+If you want to know what all the properties do check more specialists on a1800.net amd have a look at their properties.

-A lot of the tags do not have an opening and closing tag, but just have 1 tag with the / at the end.
-Those do not do anything and they there purely as reference.
-If we actually want to use this we need to follow the right structure depending on the tag.
+A lot of the properties do not have an opening and closing tag, but just have 1 tag with the / at the end.
+Those do not do anything and they are there purely as reference.

 For this <IndustrializableUpgrade> we need the following structure: